 The first step to computing the numerical sensitivities was perturbing the permeabilities of each of the gridblocks one at a time.
-This is done by perturbing the permeability of a gridblock by 5% and re-computing the bottomhole pressure at the observation well by running the simulator.
+This is done by perturbing the permeability of a gridblock by 5% and re-computing the bottomhole pressure at the observation well by running Schlumberger Eclipse.
 The unperturbed and the perturbed pressure variations are Fourier transformed into the frequency domain.
 The difference between the two frequency-domain pressures is then calculated and divided by the permeability differences for the chosen gridblock to obtain the numerical sensitivity for that gridblock.
 The model used in this work has a 21x21x1 mesh and therefore, the total number of simulation runs is 442.

-The resultant numerical sensitivities for the base model are shown in Figs. 12 and 13.
+The resultant numerical sensitivities for the base model are shown in Figs. 13 and 14.
 The numerical sensitivities calculated for the base model were calculated for two different frequencies.
+The sensitivities for the two frequencies agree in their patterns.
+The most sensitive areas are concentrated around the well.